OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 For most track sections, their `length` is proportional to what can be seen in the schema, but for readability, we made *TA6*, *TA7*, *TD0* and *TD1* not correspond to their length (which are 10km and 25km).

+### Buffer stops

+The buffer stops are physical objects that prevent trains from leaving the rails.

+In our infrastructure, there is a buffer stop on each track section which has a loose end.
+There are therefore 8 buffer stops in total.

+<span style="color: red">Do I have anything more to say ?</span>

 ### Curves and slopes

 <span style="color: red">Do I need to represent them on a schema ?
 Or to plot the slopes ?</span>